-Presented by artists Simon and Tom Bloor
+Simon and Tom Bloor

 You are invited to discover an alternative landscape where the structures of urban development become the stuff of play.
 Explore a maze, build a tower, climb a sculpture and reclaim the city as a space for fun.